spiral/docs/http/request-response.md

 }
 ```

-> We recommend to use output buffer only during the development, to display debug information.
-Stick to strict
+> We recommend using output buffer only during the development to display debug information.
+Stick to strict return types.
-> return types.

 ## JSON responses
-The default PSR-15 also support array and `JsonSerializable` responses which will be converted into JSON:
+The default PSR-15 also supports array and `JsonSerializable` responses which will convert into JSON:

 ```php
 namespace App\Controller;